ourjeigh/MaggiLizer/README.md

 - Open MaggiLizer_Authoring_Windows_vc160.sln with Visual Studio 2019
 - Select the MaggiLizer project in the Solution Explorer (not MaggiLizerFX)
 - Open the Properties by right clicking or pressing Alt + Enter
-- Change the configuration (top left) to Debug
+- Change the configuration (top left) to Debu
 - Change the Output Directory replacing '$Configuration' with 'Release'
   - This is because the Wwise Authoring app does not look in the x64\Debug directory for plugins, so they need to be put in Release.
 - Open Wwise 2019 Authoring app